Server Installation

 Configuration

-file is used to pass configurations to the server.
+The server.env file is used to pass configurations to the server.
 An example of properties and descriptions is the following:

 #